blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-events.md

 id: webhooks-events
 ---

-Blockfrost Webhooks support various events such as Transaction, Block and Delegation.
+Blockfrost Secure Webhooks support various events such as Transaction, Block and Delegation.
 Data for each event are sent in `payload` field of the webhook request's JSON body.

 Each request's body has following fields: